labex-labs/open-source-labs/README.md

 # Open-Source Challenges

-These Challenges come from the open-source world.
-We follow licenses, optimize content and provide learning support through LabEx.
+The challenges of this repo come from the open-source world.
+Under the license of the agreement, we have adapted and are compatible with LabEx.
+The `index.json` file indicates the source and open-source license of the corresponding challenge.
+The adapted challenge continues to use the original open-source license.

-The `index.json` of each Challenge contains information about the open-source license and source of the Challenge.
+Special thanks to the original creators of the challenges. ❤️